I’m thinking of something of a VM map that looks something like this, duplicated at each hosting provider:

 - Container engine (podman)

 Does not require any other local VMs for operation but will interact with its peer.
-May use other VMs for maintenance tasks.
-No services exposed outside the local and peer networks
+May use other VMs for maintenance tasks, or from within containers

 Common Services